gregtour/blog-posts/article2.md

 continued from developing a lexer and parser into building a dynamic interpreter.
 This gave us a lot of power in terms of determining events at runtime, such as the value of variables or expressions, which might otherwise be determined at compile time.
 It also allowed us to forgo any sort of advanced type checking when parsing our source code and instead delayed that until evaluating expressions.
-This made things easier to develop but also skipped out on a number of static guarantees that we might have been able to make about our program.
+This made things easier to develop but also skimmed out a number of static guarantees that we might have been able to make about our program.
 It also provides our programmer with little assurance that a given program will operate as expected, besides being able to be parsed.